blakeblackshear/frigate/docs/docs/frigate/installation.md

 ## Proxmox

-It is recommended to run Frigate in LXC for maximum performance.
-See [this discussion](https://github.com/blakeblackshear/frigate/discussions/1111) for more information.
+It is recommended to run Frigate in LXC, rather than in a VM, for maximum performance.
+The setup can be complex so be prepared to read the Proxmox and LXC documentation.
+Suggestions include:

+- For Intel-based hardware acceleration, to allow access to the `/dev/dri/renderD128` device with major number 226 and minor number 128, add the following lines to the `/etc/pve/lxc/<id>.conf` LXC configuration:
+  - `lxc.cgroup2.devices.allow: c 226:128 rwm`
+  - `lxc.mount.entry: /dev/dri/renderD128 dev/dri/renderD128 none bind,optional,create=file`
+- The LXC configuration will likely also need `features: fuse=1,nesting=1`.
+This allows running a Docker container in an LXC container (`nesting`) and prevents duplicated files and wasted storage (`fuse`).
+- Successfully passing hardware devices through multiple levels of containerization (LXC then Docker) can be difficult.
+Many people make devices like `/dev/dri/renderD128` world-readable in the host or run Frigate in a privileged LXC container.
+- The virtualization layer often introduces a sizable amount of overhead for communication with Coral devices, but [not in all circumstances](https://github.com/blakeblackshear/frigate/discussions/1837).

+See the [Proxmox LXC discussion](https://github.com/blakeblackshear/frigate/discussions/5773) for more general information.

 ## ESXi